drachenwald/insulae-draconis/coronet/index.md

         </td>
       </tr>

-       {% comment %}

       <tr>
-        <td>His Highness is interested in </td>
+        <td>His Highness is interested in martial arts, archery, bardic arts and trying to make sure folks have a good time.</td>
-        <td>Her Highness is interested in arts & Sciences of ALL kinds, including bardic, textiles & garb, archery, fencing, armoured combat, revelry.</td>
+        <td>Her Highness is interested in arts & sciences of ALL kinds, including bardic, textiles & garb, archery, fencing, armoured combat, revelry.</td>
       </tr>
       <tr>
-        <td>His Highness likes </td>
+        <td>His Highness likes Learning new things, storytelling, sitting around and chatting, bardic circles, hearing people laughing and having a good time.</td>
         <td>Her Highness likes Newcomers, bardic performances, beautiful words and courts, and flowers.</td>
       </tr>
       <tr>
         <td>
-        His Highness would like events to feature
+        His Highness would like events to feature flexible booking options so more people can attend in a way that fits their needs.
         </td>
         <td>
         Her Highness would like events to feature welcoming and inclusiveness of newcomers, conversations and more bardic and games!